ashedow/ashedow.github.io/content/posts/understanding_biology.md

 It's hard to start to analyse it.
 At most what is available is rare data from platforms like Kaggle, [open reaction database](https://docs.open-reaction-database.org/en/latest/), sometimes some other open data like [enamine](https://enamine.net/compound-collections/real-compounds/real-database), [chemify](https://www.chemify.io/) or a piece of data from services like drugbank.

+`But even this might not be enough to allow AI tools to reach their full potential.
+The best possible training sets would also include data on negative outcomes, such as reaction conditions that don’t produce desired substances.
+And data need to be recorded in agreed and consistent formats, which they are not at present.`

 It is true that this is understandable for security reasons.
 But I would like to see something similar to "Could a Neuroscientist Understand a Microprocessor" but on drug design or gerontology.